Deepika956/Prescripto/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+The PRESCRIPTO is a full-stack web application designed to streamline the process of scheduling medical appointments for patients while enabling doctors and administrators to manage their availability efficiently.
+This system addresses the need for a centralized and user friendly platform where users can browse a list of doctors by specialty, view available time slots,and book appointments online with ease.
+Built using modern web technologies such as React.js for the frontend and Node.js with Express for the backend, the application integrates with MongoDB to store user data, doctor profiles, and appointment details securely.

+- **Frontend**: React.js
+- **Backend**: Node.js, Express.js
+- **Database**: MongoDB

+Project Structure

+/admin                → Admin UI
+/backend              → Node + Express backend
+Doctor-Appointment... → Front-end

+##To run use:
+npm run dev for the front-end

+npm server.js for the backend

+for the admin page again run npm run dev